 After a session of file deletion, such as running Piriform's CCleaner, run Recuva on the SSD.
-The headers of the found files (and presumably the rest of the file) will all be zeroes.
-This is TRIM doing its work in a few seconds, killing any chance of deleted file recovery.
+The headers of the deleted files found (and presumably the rest of the file) will all be zeroes.
+This is TRIM and DZAT doing their work in a few seconds, killing any chance of deleted file recovery.
 Of course TRIM can be disabled, at the cost of performance, but it's probably better to be a little less cavalier when deleting files that might be wanted later.

 The OCZ Myth: